qmeeus/balanced-view/README.md

 ![Building blocks](misc/appview.jpg)

 ## Notes for developers
 **Please note that this project is under the GNU General Public License, which authorises you to do pretty much anything with the code except changing the license.
-In other words, feel free to clone it, transform it or improve it as much as you want, but you can't make it private: it has to remain open source.**
+In other words, feel free to clone it, transform it or improve it as much as you want, but you can't make it private, it has to remain open source.**

-**I do not guarantee that the information below is up to date (the directory structure certainly isn't)**

-The repository is organised as follow:
+The project is organised as follow:
- - `/` all the files that have to do with deploying the website, including docker configuration files and various scripts to launch and deploy the app
- - `/app` the code of the website
- - `/app/index.py` the website logic which formulates the logic behind user interactions
- - `/app/api` the code to summarise text and query the news api + the data used for the sources
- - `/app/templates` the various templates of the static webpages
- - `/app/static` static files including css and js libraries used in the webpages
+ - Data storage: [Elasticsearch](https://www.elastic.co/products/elasticsearch) is a "distributed, RESTful search and analytics engine capable of addressing a growing number of use cases".
+It is simple of use and particularly well suited for storing and accessing unstructured data such as text.
+Its growing adoption in the dev community and the integration of other tools such as Kibana and Logstash makes it particularly interesting for our usecase.
+ - Spiders: To populate the database, one script is available that gathers information from RSS Feeds and from the NewsAPI.
+The sources are then sent to ElasticSearch server.
+ - Backend: Flask API written in Python.
+It uses the [elasticsearch-dsl](https://elasticsearch-dsl.readthedocs.io/en/latest/) to communicate with Elasticsearch and [spacy](https://spacy.io/) to perform NLP tasks.
+The API performs 2 main functions: (1) Analyse an input text and identifies part of speech tags, named entities and the main keywords; and (2) Build queries and parse responses of Elasticsearch to find relevant articles in multiple languages.
+To translate the texts and keywords used in the queries, we rely on [IBM Watson's Translate API](https://cloud.ibm.com/apidocs/language-translator).
+ - User interface: Flask website written in Python.
+Its main function is to receive a text input from the user, send it to the API and display the result in a webpage.
+Some visualisations are also provided to analyse the text.
+Currently, the only visualisation available is the graph produced by Textrank algorithm, used in the keyword extraction phase.
+In the future, other visualisation might include detected topic probabilities, identified actors, etc.
+ - Webserver: [Nginx](https://www.nginx.com/) is an open source webserver which can also be used as a reverse proxy load balancer.
+It takes care of dispatching the incoming connections as well as some key security aspects.

+Each component is self-contained in its own environment in the form of an [OCI container](https://www.opencontainers.org/), except for the spiders (data providers) which are part of the API.
+These run at regular intervals as [cronjobs](https://en.wikipedia.org/wiki/Cron).
+The containers making up the software are thus: (1) Elasticsearch; (2) API; (3) UI; and (4) Nginx.
+We are using [podman](https://podman.io/) containers instead of docker because they do not require a daemon running as root.
+Podman containers can be run in rootless mode and use user namespaces and UID/GID maps to map the users in the containers with the users on the host.

+Additionally, a script (`bootstrap.sh`) is provided to simplify the building and starting of the software.
+The user can refer to this script to understand how each component fit with each other.
+To download the containers from the docker hub (with the `-u` flag, see below for more), the user must have logged in and have access to my private repository.

+*NB*: For the API to work, it requires multiple accesses to third party services such as NewsAPI and IBM Cloud, as well as `.env` files containing flask configuration, including the secret key used by the app.

 ## Requirements
 - a computer (preferably running linux) with an internet connection and either docker or podman installed (the rest is automatically included when builing in the containers)